apple/game-center-tools/README_genrulesinput.md

 ]
 ```

-This can then be used to evaluate a skill range and compare to the desired skill range for the match.
+You can then be use this to evaluate a skill range and compare to the desired skill range for the match.

-As you can see the [JMESPath JSON query language](https://jmespath.org) is very powerful and it is helpful to have a playground to explore complex expressions.
+As you can see, the [JMESPath JSON query language](https://jmespath.org) is very powerful and it is helpful to have a playground to explore complex expressions.